Your privacy is important to us.

 and other information from your résumé.

 We may also collect sensitive information, which is a special category of personal information under the Privacy Act.
 We will give your sensitive information a greater level of protection from unnecessary disclosure and we will not share it unless you have consented.
-There are some exceptions and they are listed below.
+There are some exceptions and they are listed in section 4.2 below.
 Sensitive information about you would for example be:

 - your racial or cultural origin (such as information identifying you as a being an Aboriginal or Torres Strait Islander)